com-480-data-visualization/com-480-project-ms-paint/README.md

 ### Dataset
 One of the datasets we will use is the Johns Hopkins CSSE's COVID-19 dataset which can be found <a href="https://github.com/CSSEGISandData/COVID-19">here</a>.
 The dataset contains daily data of the new COVID-19 cases by region, starting from 22/01/2020 to the actual date.
-The data that can be found contains the number of news cases, recoveries and deaths per day.
+The data contains the number of new cases, recoveries and deaths per day.

 Another dataset we chose to use is the NY Times dataset about the number of daily cases and deaths per county and state in the United States.
 The dataset can be found <a href="https://github.com/nytimes/covid-19-data/">here</a>.